 In October 2012, the circuit hosted the ninth round of Superstars touring car and GT championship – the first international event since its re-opening – while between 2103 and 2015 Enna-Pergusa held rounds of the FIA European Touring Car Cup.
 The track was resurfaced in its entirety in 2019, at which point the rather fiddly chicane on the pit lane entry was removed.

 Exciting news came during 2020 that the Coppa Florio trophy was to be revived on October 10-11, with Autodromo di Pergusa as its host.
-It will form the penultimate round of the Crevantic 24H Series Europe, with a race over 12 hours (held in two six hour sections, a day apart) to win replicas of the original ‘Florio Cup’ in the GT and TCE divisions.
-The weekend will begin with a ceremonial ‘parade’ of racing cars through the mountains, on public roads, to Enna.
+It formed the penultimate round of the Crevantic 24H Series Europe, with a race over 12 hours (held in two six hour sections, a day apart) to win replicas of the original ‘Florio Cup’ in the GT and TCE divisions.
+The weekend began with a ceremonial ‘parade’ of racing cars through the mountains, on public roads, to Enna.
+Frédéric Fatien, Jordan Grogor, Mathieu Jaminet and Robert Renauer won both parts of the race to emerge as the Coppa Florio winners in their GPX Racing Porsche 911 GT3.
+Despite the race being a hit with competitors, it was not repeated in 2021.